vibolyoeung/export-html/README.md

           emptyDir: {}
 ```

-An optional `SENTRY_DSN` environment variable can be configured to enable [Sentry.io](https://sentry.io/) error tracking.

 ## Credits

-This service is based on the excellent [Puppeteer module](https://github.com/GoogleChrome/puppeteer) and is maintained by Kaare Larsen.
+This service is based on the excellent [Puppeteer module](https://github.com/GoogleChrome/puppeteer)